CARBON CREDITS

 What are carbon credits?

-Many countries around the world have some form of carbon credit system which allows the holder to emit a certain amount of carbon dioxide gas or an equivalent amount of other greenhouse gases.
+Many countries worldwide have some form of carbon credit system which allows the holder to emit a certain amount of carbon dioxide gas or an equivalent amount of other greenhouse gases.
 This is called the “cap and trade” system.
 In this way, the companies are allowed to emit greenhouse gases up to a specific limit, after which they need to purchase carbon credits to offset the number of emissions released.
-One carbon credit allows the holder to emit one tonne of CO2 or equivalent greenhouse gasses.
-Polluting companies can buy credits available in the market from projects that mitigate greenhouse gasses.

 Where do carbon credits come from?